Content from Introduction

 Extending the lifespan of hardware

-In the example we saw previously, if we can add just one more year to the lifespan of our server, then the amortized carbon drops from 1000kg CO2eq/year to 800kg CO2eq/year.
+In the example we saw previously, if we can add just one more year to the lifespan of our HPC system, then the amortised carbon emissions rate drops from 1000 kgCO2e/year to 800 kgCO2e/year.

 Key Points

-- Embodied carbon is the amount of carbon pollution emitted during the creation and disposal of a device.
+• Embodied carbon is the amount of carbon pollution emitted during the creation and disposal of an HPC system.

-- When calculating your total carbon pollution, you must consider both that which is emitted when running the computer as well as the embodied carbon associated with its creation and disposal.
+• When calculating your total carbon pollution, you must consider both that which is emitted when running the on the HPC system as well as the embodied carbon associated with its creation and disposal.

-- Extending the lifetime of a device has the effect of amortizing the carbon emitted so that its CO2eq/year is reduced.
+• Extending the lifetime of an HPC system has the effect of amortising the carbon emitted so that its embodied CO2e/year is reduced.

 Content from Measurement